martalmeida/nmf3d/README.md

 #### 5.2 3-D spectrum of energy interactions

-In thsi case, the user needs to calculate I1, I2 and J3.
-We provide here just an example, considering these terms weer previously computed and stored in the files I1.npz, I2.npz and J3.npz:
+In this case, the user needs to calculate I1, I2 and J3.
+We provide here just an example, considering these terms were previously computed and stored in the files I1.npz, I2.npz and J3.npz:

 ```python